DSAC Leadership

 Brenda Heck, DSAC Executive Working Group Member

 Brenda has over 38 years of law enforcement, intelligence, and private sector security leadership experience.
 Following her retirement from the FBI after 24 years of service, she has served in several corporate security executive leadership roles.
 These include positions at The Walt Disney Company, Caruso, and Madison Square Garden.
-In her current role at Standard Industries, she is responsible for designing and executing the organization’s intelligence-driven, risk-based security program to protect the company’s people, assets, and operations.
+In her former role at Standard Industries, she was responsible for designing and executing the organization’s intelligence-driven, risk-based security program to protect the company’s people, assets, and operations.
 She recently served DSAC as Chair of the DSAC Threat and Resilience Information Sharing Committee (TRISC) and now serves as a DSAC Executive Working Group member.

-Dave Komendat, DSAC Executive Working Group Member
+Ron Iden, DSAC Executive Working Group Member

 Greg Bretzing, DSAC Executive Working Group, Committee Chair